WebOrigami/docs/src/eg/intro.md

 At this level, `eg` lets you use the shell as a basic JavaScript console.

-## Reading and creating files with `eg`
+## Read files with `eg`

-You can use `eg` to feed files to your JavaScript functions without you having to write code to deal with files.
+You can use `eg` to feed files to your JavaScript functions without your having to write code to deal with files.
 When you reference a file in an expression,`eg` loads its contents from the local graph (the current folder).
 At that point it can feed the file contents to a function you specify.

 ```sh
 $ eg sample.txt